LLM4Ops/Cloud-OpsBench/README.md

 This means a single benchmark case may provide multiple expert reasoning paths.

 ### 📽️ An Easy Demo
+**Cloud-OpsBench** is easy to use, you do not need to deploy your cloud environment.
 We provide a demo that you can directly interact with fault cases in Cloud-OpsBench for diagnosis.
 We provide an [video link ▶️](https://www.youtube.com/watch?v=lVd0f-24T8o) to show.
 ```bash
 python interact.py
 ```